 The Moral Significance of Place (Author B)

-In my reading of Spark’s novel in the context of May’s work and that of Erving Goffman (1952, 1959, 1961), I have three interrelated aims: one, to situate individual moral character and behavior in the context of social and relational environments--suggesting that individual morality is best understood in terms of performance--how one acts upon others and the world; two, to open conceptual room in aging theory and practice for consideration of moral performances in relations to social spaces, particularly homes and institutions; and, three, to raise awareness of the question of how social conditions and relational performances foster and/or inhibit continuing moral development in late life.
+In my reading of Spark’s novel in the context of May’s work and that of Erving Goffman (1952, 1959, 1961), I have three interrelated aims: one, to situate individual moral character and behavior in the context of social and relational environments--suggesting that individual morality is best understood in terms of performance--how one acts upon others and the world; two, to open conceptual room in aging theory and practice for consideration of moral performances in relation to social spaces, particularly homes and institutions; and, three, to raise awareness of the question of how social conditions and relational performances foster and/or inhibit continuing moral development in late life.

-Put into the context of the inevitability of death, the machinations of the characters serve to highlight differentials of power and the maneuvering for advantage employed by those of lower status.
-These negotiations and the ways the characters--both the elderly and their caregivers--respond to their moral responsibilities to others, reveal much about the social construction of old age, and the limitations of aging theory that fails to consider the nexus of individual moral agency, the moral significance of living spaces, and the moral obligations of caregivers.

 In his essay May raises the question of living spaces and the moral significance of the values and choices of those who design and plan total institutions such as nursing homes.
 May speaks to the loss of a space--physical or relational--that may accompany life events such as retirement, the onset of a disabling condition, or a move to an institution.
 He also recognizes the salience of imagined or anticipated living space, noting that; “The nursing home occupies the same place in the psyche of the elderly today that the poorhouse and the orphanage held in the imagination of Victorian children.”
 (46).
 May lays out for us the moral challenges for the old and their caregivers that are imposed by living spaces, particularly those that prevent them from bringing with them “possessions and tokens of identity” (46), and where they are forced to share their living space with staff for whom it is a workspace.

 Spark’s novel allows us to reflect on the moral significance of living spaces--domestic as well as institutional--and consider the ways that shared and contested spaces reveal both character and sociopolitical constructions wherein class and gender inequalities are reproduced and negotiated.
 Beyond those considerations, however, are questions of the meaning of home, how human beings who share living spaces treat each other, the opportunities and constraints imposed by both physical, psychic, and relational space, and the responsibilities we have toward one another.
-These are moral problems of the kind that T. S. Eliot as those that requires one to respond not, “What are we going to do about it?” but rather, “How does one behave toward it?” (qtd.
+These are moral problems of the kind that T. S. Eliot as those that requires one to respond not, “What are we going to do about it?” but rather, “How does one behave toward it?”
+(Qtd.
 In May, 49).

 Jean Taylor and the Maud Long Ward